Coronavirus Hot Spot States by the Numbers

 Percentage of positive coronavirus tests (7-day average): 16.08 percent.

 Throughout the pandemic, the Florida Department of Health has refused to issue the current number of coronavirus patient hospitalizations, a policy that was reversed on June 29.
-The next day, the state announced that over 1,200 COVID-19 patients were currently hospitalized.
-According to the non-profit American Health Care Association, on June 30, ICU beds in the state were at 80 percent capacity — though the estimate does not account for additional ICU capacity that hospitals can create by converting other resources.
-Governor DeSantis has yet to issue a mandatory mask order, though on July 1 Miami-Dade County required residents to cover their faces in public.
+The next day, the state announced that more than 1,200 COVID-19 patients were currently hospitalized.
+According to the nonprofit American Health Care Association, on June 30, ICU beds in the state were at 80 percent capacity — though the estimate does not account for additional ICU capacity that hospitals can create by converting other resources.
+Governor DeSantis has yet to issue a mandatory mask order, though on July 1, Miami-Dade County required residents to cover their faces in public.

 Georgia